 The wellbeing of USC students, staff and community continues to be our main priority.
 This page provides up-to-date information, advice and support available to USC students as we continue to respond to COVID-19.

 All campuses have the required health and safety measures in place.
+The Queensland Government's Check In Queensland app is in place at all campuses.
 Please take notice of the signage, use your student ID card to swipe into teaching spaces, check-in when asked and stay at home if you are unwell.

 COVID Safe measures in place